rutikwankhade/teamtanay.jobchallenge.dev/content/participants/ttjc@rutikwankhade/index.md

 ## something interesting about you?

 I love reading books, mostly non-fiction, biographies and self help books.
-Also I am very enthusiastic person.I love meeting like minded people and discuss.
+Also I am very enthusiastic person.I love meeting like minded people and discuss about things..

 ### help I need?